 Lesson Plan - Get It!

-Today, you'll learn about sources and how they help you gather information, and you'll do your very own research project!
+Discover what sources are and how they help you gather information.
+Then, do your very own research project!

 When you want to learn more about a new topic, you need to find sources with information about that topic.

-A source is any place you can find information about a topic.
+A source is any place to find information about a topic.
 Books, websites, videos, and news articles are all examples of sources.

 Today, you will practice finding sources and gathering information from them so that you can learn more about the things that are interesting to you!

-Remember, a source is any place where you can find information about a topic.
+Remember, a source is any place to find information about a topic.
 Here are some common types of sources and where you can find them.

 ||Not all sources are written down.
 You can also find videos about a topic on the internet.